npanuhin/Bing-Wallpaper-Archive/README.md

 [^1]: These files are not a typical [API](https://en.wikipedia.org/wiki/API), but they are used to retrieve all valuable information.
 In some sence they are the Interface of my Application (though not really a Programming Interface)

+### Copyright

+All images are property of their respective owners (Microsoft, Getty Images, etc.), see the `copyright` field for more details.

+Microsoft's official statement regarding wallpaper downloads is: "**Use of this image is restricted to wallpaper only.**"